 - Property code

 From the moment you arrive at Poldark Cottage, it sets the scene for a truly Cornish holiday.
-Poldark Cottage with its Net Loft is a grade two listed, 18th century cottage which has heaps of character.
+Poldark Cottage with its Net Loft is a Grade II listed, 18th Century cottage which has heaps of character.
 Located right in the heart of the charming village of Mousehole, it is perfectly positioned to relish every moment in this quaint fishing port, being only fifteen metres from the harbour side and beach.
 This charming cottage provides open plan living in a sitting/dining room with open fire and well equipped galley kitchen.
 Sleeping four upstairs in the main property it also has the great addition of the Net Loft, accessed through a secure passageway, where a further two adults can be accommodated with their own shower room and snug.

 Poldark Cottage is ideally positioned to explore all the character and charm West Cornwall has to offer, the cottage is just a stroll to the quayside where locals and holidaymakers swim, enjoy the golden sands at low tide and watch the local fishermen land their daily catch.
 The village itself was once described by Dylan Thomas as 'the loveliest in England', it's delightful that Mousehole has not changed much over the years therefore still retains its charm and traditional feel today.
 Mousehole has a number of lovely cafes offering traditional cream teas and local pubs where you can sample some of Cornwall's sea food, caught fresh each morning.
 The streets of Mousehole are narrow and lined with cottages, many built from Lamorna granite.
 Poldark Cottage captures that true feeling of what it's like to live in a fishing village.
 Where the Net Loft is accessible, a little more care is needed at the top of the stairs in the main cottage, with it being a traditional Cornish cottage, the landing is smaller than guests are maybe used to.
-From Poldark Cottage you can head out of the village on foot following the coastal path to Lamorna to enjoy the natural beauty of this small cove and granite harbour.
+From Poldark Cottage you can head out of the village, not forgetting your four legged friend, following the coastal path to Lamorna to enjoy the natural beauty of this small cove and granite harbour.
 Walking through the nature reserve and around the headland of Carn Du, and enjoy the stunning panoramic views of Mounts Bay.
 The route then follows the cliffs into Lamorna Cove where you can enjoy a well-deserved glass of Cornish Cider in the local pub, The Lamorna Wink, before starting the return route through the Lamorna granite quarries and through the fields of the clifftop farm overlooking St Clement's Isle and St Michael's Mount.
 The owners of Poldark Cottage have very thoughtfully put together a Mousehole Mystery Trail which will be found in the cottage so guests get to see the real Mousehole, where the locals go.

 shower, WC, basin.